iakashpaul/CONCIOUSNESS.DAT/README.md

 ## Hardware

-Depending on the form factors these could be quadruped/Spot like or droid/Chappie-esque but all joints to be compliant mechanisms using SimpleFOC driven motors
+Depending on the form factors these could be quadruped/Spot-like or droid/Chappie-esque but all joints to be compliant mechanisms using SimpleFOC driven motors

 ## Goals